Home > Application Areas > OLEDs

-ADF has several unique features to model processes at the molecular level such as charge transport, exciton coupling, and phosphorescence.
-These molecular process are important for optimizing the performance of materials used in organic electronics devices such as organic light-emitting diodes (OLEDs), organic field-effect transistors (OFETs), photovoltaics (PVs and OPVs), and dye-sensitized solar cells (DSSCs).
-See also the webinar with Symbeyond on Multiscale optimization of OLED materials and devices, a presentation on modeling organic electronics, a recent poster, an advanced tutorial on modeling OLED dyesresearch publications, and an invited high-level article on modeling organic electronics with ADF.
+The Amsterdam Modeling Suite, and in particular the molecular DFT code ADF, has several unique features to model processes at the molecular level such as charge transport, exciton coupling, and phosphorescence.
+These molecular processes are important for optimizing the performance of materials used in organic electronics devices such as organic light-emitting diodes (OLEDs), organic field-effect transistors (OFETs), photovoltaics (PVs and OPVs), and dye-sensitized solar cells (DSSCs).

 Organometallic complexes undergoing rapid intersystem crossing to a long-lived triplet state achieve high quantum efficiencies in OLED devices.
 Phosphorescence back to the ground state is spin-forbidden.
 To rationally design improved OLEDs, predict phosphorescent lifetimes and zero-field splittings with spin-orbit coupling TDDFT in ADF.